NanoporeAna/Glycan-Classification/README.md

 - "Lac-DPE-6SL---Cel-DPE-6SL---Mal-DPE-6SL": Three composite label tagged neutral disaccharides.

-2).Folder "model"
+2).Folder "train"

-This folder is mainly used to store model files for training dataset.
+This folder contains five machine learning models for training and testing.

 3).Folder "models"

-This folder is mainly used to store model files for loading exiting models
+This folder is used to store model files for loading exiting models

 4).Folder "picture"